API Endpoint Trigger

 - You need to authenticate incoming requests with an API key or bearer token

-API Endpoint creates one output handle per HTTP method you enable.
+API Endpoint creates one control output handle per HTTP method you enable in allowedMethods.
 For example, if you enable GET and POST, the node produces a GET handle and a POST handle.
+Only the branch matching the incoming request method runs.

 | Field | Type | Description |